sudorandom/kmcd.dev/content/posts/2026/irc-log-the-cloud-scale-incident/index.md

 cover: "cover.svg"
 tags: [humor, irc, aws, vibe-coding]
 series: [irc-logs]
+description: "A vibe-coder attempts to provision a supercomputer to host a crypto-based to-do list app."
 ---

 An archived log from the #dev-help channel on the Freenode (RIP) afterlife network.